 Personal pensions

 A personal pension is one that you take out yourself, for example if you're self-employed or your employer doesn't offer a pension arrangement.
-They are a type of money purchase pension.
+These are a type of money purchase pension.
 You choose the provider and make arrangements for your contributions to be paid.

 Stakeholder pensions